cbreider/tf_unet_tvflow_transfer_brats2015/scripts/README.md

     1.BraTS training: ./../dataset/BRATS2015_Training/
     2 Brats testing: ./../dataset/BRATS2015_Testing/HGG_LGG

- 2. Convert Brats data set from MHA to 2D axial PNG slinces by running the *script convert_brats2015_to_png.py* by from the project root folder.
+ 2. Convert Brats data set from MHA to 2D axial PNG slices by running the *script convert_brats2015_to_png.py* by from the project root folder.

  3. Pre-Train prior models (TV and autodencoder) by running the script *pre_train_base_lines.sh*